 3 Tips to Deal with Carpet Off-Gassing

 The first 72 hours after the installation is probably the most smelly, with the potent release of the chemicals.
 Ensure good air circulation to refresh indoor air.
 You can also use an air filter to boost the process.
 Many people suggest a HEPA filter while others prefer one with active charcoal.
-(Some people suggest neutralizing the chemicals with baking soda.)
+Other people also suggest neutralizing the chemicals with baking soda.
+Use a vacuum with a HEPA filter to suck up the baking soda after two or three days for a new carpet.
 If possible, have the carpet aired out in a well-ventilated area prior to installation.
 Allow the ventilation to continue for as long as possible before moving in.

 Purify the Air